Aggregated Odds Implementation Guide

 Like Golf, there are a few differences in the Soccer aggregated odds API which need to be taken into consideration when you are integrating with the various endpoints.
 The differences mainly have to do with the spread and totals markets, owing to Soccer's low scoring nature and affinity for games which end in a tie/draw.

-Totals and Spread Markets
+Totals & Spread Markets

 • You will find multiple totals or spreads (e.g. 1.0, 1.5, 2.0, 2.5, 3.0, 3.5, etc.,) for a given sportsbook in a Betting Market's set of Betting Outcomes.
 The payouts on these records will be accordingly high or low depending on the target value.